DeathcoinOfficial/Deathcoin/index.md

 One of our founding fathers died of acute propofol intoxication after a massive loss in participating in a Ponzi scheme.
 In supporting Deathcoin, you will also be supporting suicide prevention as we make our periodic Deathcoin donation to the Samaritans and its volunteers.

 Deathcoin - you can use it for a funeral, veneration of the dead or donation.
 Do not bring flowers to a funeral, it is not environmentally friendly.
+Harness the power of Blockchain technology and send some real currency to your loved one.
 Insert Deathcoins into the coffin.

 ### Get started
 [Deathcoin official website](https://deathcoinofficial.github.io/Deathcoin/) is your portal into the world of Deathcoin.
 The tech is new and ever-evolving – it helps to have a guide.
 Here's what we recommend you do if you want to dive in.